djhardcore007/synthetic_image_analysis/clustering/visualization/xview/fine_tuned_3000_epochs/readme.md

-# UMAP visualization on Xview Data
+# Fine-tuned model results

+This is the xview visualization from fine-tuned model.

 ## Model Info